AllscanTwelve/DynamoScripts/README.md

 Welcome to AllscanTwelve GitHub.

-Here you can find the collection of Dynamo Scripts that I developed, and you can download them free of charge.
+Here you can find the collection of Dynamo Scripts that I've developed, and you can download them free of charge.

 Contect Information: